Route 352 and U.S. 1

 Welcome and Project Background

 The study area includes the interchanges of U.S. 1 with Route 352 (Middletown Road) and U.S. 1 (Media Bypass) with Baltimore Pike.
 The study area also includes the adjacent intersections of U.S. 1 with Route 452 (Pennell Road), and Route 352 with Route 452.
 Along U.S. 1 (Baltimore Pike), the study limits extend approximately 1,500 feet west of the intersection with Route 452.
-The limits extend about 1,500 feet north along U.S. 1 (Media Bypass) from the northbound U.S. 1 bridge over Baltimore Pike, and along Baltimore Pike approximately 700 feet east of the intersection with School Lane.
-Along Route 352, the limits extend from approximately 1,800 feet south of the interchange with U.S. 1 to approximately 1,800 feet north of the intersection with Route 452.
-The limits extend along Route 452 approximately 700 feet north and south of the intersections with U.S. 1 and Route 352, respectively.
+The limits extend about 1,600 feet north along U.S. 1 (Media Bypass) from the northbound U.S. 1 bridge over Baltimore Pike, and along Baltimore Pike just east of the intersection with School Lane.
+Along Route 352, the limits extend from approximately 1,600 feet south of the interchange with U.S. 1 to approximately 1,800 feet north of the intersection with Route 452.
+The limits extend along Route 452 approximately 1,500 feet south of the intersection with U.S. 1 to just north of the intersection with Route 352.

 A map of the project study area.